Pretty & Petty: Background

-The feud between rappers Cardi B and Bia originated when the former released the song "Like What (Freestyle)" in 2024, which samples Missy Elliot's hit "She's a Bitch".
+The feud between rappers Cardi B and Bia originated when the former released the song "Like What (Freestyle)" in 2024, which samples Missy Elliott's hit "She's a Bitch".
 Bia had sampled the same record in her own song titled "I'm That Bitch" with Timbaland in 2023.
 As a result, fans on Twitter began comparing the works and claiming Cardi imitated Bia, to which Bia responded seemingly agreeing.
 The feud escalated when Bia allegedly referenced Cardi on the remix of Dreezy's "Bitch Duh" in April 2024 by mocking her rap skills and for crying on live.
 Cardi responded a month later on the remix of GloRilla and Megan Thee Stallion's "Wanna Be", playing off of Bia's name in the line "Nobody wanna be ya (Bia)," and accusing her of deleting tweets.

 Immediately following the release of the "Wanna Be" remix, Bia took to Twitter to shade Cardi with a play on lyrics from her and her then-husband Offset's song "Clout" and posted a video of a rap battle in which a rapper uses a line that falls flat with the crowd.
 In June 2024, Bia previewed a diss record in which she accuses Cardi B of cheating on Offset.
 She also references Cardi's children, Kulture and Wave, rapping "Thought your ass was for the culture, you just tryin' to ride the wave / You should be home with your kids 'cause bitch, you speak like second grade."
 Hours later, Cardi B went on Instagram Live to address the situation, explaining that she recorded "Like What (Freestyle)" years earlier and threatening to file a lawsuit against Bia for spreading false rumors.
 In response, Bia officially released her full diss track titled "Sue Meee?", with cover art that featured a deleted June 2023 Instagram Story from Offset in which he alleged that Cardi B cheated on him.